levoxtrip/PKB/docs/topics/be.md

 Develop a healthy self-esteem - it is a essential part of our overall mental health.

+You can gain confidence by reflect which obstacles you already overcame yesterday, last week, last year

 ### Mindset
 The future is bright

 The dots will connect themself on the way
+## Control
+Focus on what is in your control rather then being upset sbout something you can't control.

+There are a lot of things you don't control.
+You don't pick your parents.
+You don't get to pick the country you are born in.
+You don’t control where you start, but you can change where you go.

+## Energy
+If you want to feel physically and mentally energized you have to move your body - exercise or walking.

+## Ego
+Outcome over ego
 ## Expectations
 Our brains expectations are woven into everthing we experience.